PetterS/realtimechess/README.md

+This is a project where I explore things that are new to me (asyncio, ES6 modules, Selenium, pytest-cov, …).

 # Real-time Chess
 In **Real-time Chess** (or [**Kung-Fu Chess**](https://en.wikipedia.org/wiki/Kung-Fu_Chess), **Ninja Chess**), all pieces can be moved simultaneously, but there is a short cool-down afterwards.
 This is a very fun multi-player game, completely different from regular chess!